dehowell/tcpdump-vtcodecamp2016/slides.md

 ^So here I'm telling tcpdump to read from a pcap file, which is why I don't need sudo.
 The `-nn` suppresses hostname and port resolution which speeds up the printing.
 The `-S` means "show me the full sequence numbers" - without it, the seq/ack numbers are shown relative to the random values chosen at the start of the connection.
 Finally the bit in quotes is called a "pcap filter" - this particular filter means "only show packets that involve port 61667".

 ^I'm going to pick out just one TCP connection from this file so I can show the handshake.
-Also this pcap file is in the github repo for the talk, so you can try this yourself if you like.

 ---